 - a) Known cost factors, reliable data. - b) Reasonable cost for performance. - c) Consideration of installation costs. - The cost factors for Ethernet components and systems are well known.
-The proposed project will reduce cost for carrier applications, enable Ethernet services transition and increase global Ethernet footprint & penetration.
-For carrier applications a 40G Single Mode Fiber PMD would enable a single module type which minimizes Operating Expense (OpEx) by allowing configuration of the same module for different services.
-This also provides backwards compatibility with deployed technology in carrier networks. - For carrier applications the preferred carrier approach would be to utilize a 40G Serial PMD & deploy multi-protocol 40GE/OC-768/STM-256/OTU3 modules to provide the best balance of performance and cost: - provide backwards compatibility with deployed technology. - minimize OpEx costs due to simplified deployment. - leverage combined volumes to achieve lower Capital Expense (CapEx) for serial modules. - In consideration of installation costs, the project is expected to use the proven and familiar medium of single mode fiber.
-A 40G Serial PMD would enable a single multi-protocol 40G module for carrier applications this would simplify and reduce installation cost. - Network design, installation and maintenance costs are reduced by preserving carrier network architecture, management, and software.
-A single module reduces cost as there is no need to individually support and maintain multiple modules to cover the required protocols.
+The cost factors for 40 Gb/s serial optics are known and understood from carrier deployments. - The proposed project will enable carriers to deploy multi-protocol 40GbE/OC-768/STM-256/OTU3 modules to provide the best balance of performance and cost by: - providing backwards compatibility with deployed technology. - minimizing OpEx costs due to simplified deployment. - leveraging combined volumes to achieve lower Capital Expense (CapEx) - The installation costs of single mode fiber are well understood.
+A 40 Gb/s Serial PMD would enable a single multi-protocol module for carrier applications, simplifying installation and reducing cost. - Network design, installation and maintenance costs are reduced by preserving carrier network architecture, management, and software.